InterurbanDev/MinecraftRailroadBlocksFabric/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-***BEFORE POSTING: If you are using the Forge version of this mod, you MUST post your issue [here](https://github.com/SamTheGamer39/MinecraftRailroadBlocks/issues).***
+***BEFORE POSTING: If you are using the Forge or NeoForge version of this mod, you MUST post your issue [here](https://github.com/SamTheGamer39/MinecraftRailroadBlocks/issues).***

 **Describe the bug**
 A clear and concise description of what the bug is.